Dorian Lord: 1973–1987

 Swearing revenge on Viki, Dorian becomes the private physician to Viki's ailing father, Victor Lord (Shepperd Strudwick), after she saves him from a near fatal heart-attack while at a party in her home.
 With dollar signs on her mind, Dorian ended up marrying a grateful Victor in May 1975, to Viki's chagrin.
 Dorian discovers that the newly arrived Tony Harris (George Reinholt) is Victor's illegitimate son from Viki's maternal aunt.
 Unable to keep the truth from being revealed, Tony and Victor eventually share an emotional reunion.
 Wanting to ensure that Tony's presence would not take away from her inheriting Victor's enormous fortune, Dorian succeeds in soon turning Victor and Tony into enemies and keeping them at odds.
 In the interim, Dorian manipulates Victor into altering his will in her favor.
 Victor ultimately learned that Dorian was behind his and Tony's contentious relationship, and suffered a massive heart attack during their confrontation on April 30, 1976.
 Determined to keep her husband from recovering, Dorian springs into action.
 She has Victor moved from the hospital to Llanfair, her aim being to keep him isolated as much as possible from his children.
 Caring for Victor with the help of Dr. Peter Janssen (Jeff Pomerantz), she succeeds in preventing Victor from revealing the truth.
 Soon, a second stroke sends Victor back to the hospital.
 Victor is then able to summon the strength to ask Dr. Jim Craig (Nat Polen) to bring Viki to his room, much to Dorian's distress.
 However, once Viki arrives, Victor is only able to utter the words "...Dorian...phone...lawyer..." before collapsing.
 Under mysterious circumstances, and with Dr. Craig in the room, Victor dies June 16, 1976 without telling children Viki or Tony the truth about his wife's trickery.
 In the wake of Victor's questionable death, Dorian is named executrix of the Lord family estate.
 With half of the controlling interest in Lord Enterprises, Dorian is the part-owner of The Banner until Viki assumed control of the newspaper by soon purchasing Dorian's stake.

 With their adversarial relationship as heated as ever, Dorian decided to try her hands at Viki's husband, Joe Riley (Lee Patterson).
 Dorian fueled the fire even more when she told Joe that he was responsible for the hereditary heart condition which afflicted his late daughter with Cathy Craig (Jennifer Harmon), Megan, a secret that Viki kept from him.
 Dorian's revelation causes a strain on Viki and Joe's relationship and Dorian begins to romance Joe.
-Joe then begins to suffer blackouts, and Dorian (Strasser on-and-off onward) soon learns Joe suffers from a brain tumor; she then lies, telling him that he got violent with her during his blackouts.
+Joe then begins to suffer blackouts, and Dorian (Strasser on-and-off onward) soon learns Joe has a brain tumor; she then lies, telling him that he got violent with her during his blackouts.
 Dorian convinces Joe to leave Viki, for Viki's own good.
 However, Joe becomes wise to Dorian's schemes and swears her out of his life.